Employee Leaves, Holidays, FMLA and Other Absences

 - supervisors and managers may be informed regarding necessary restrictions on the work or duties of an employee and necessary accommodations;

 - first aid and safety personnel may be informed if the employee's physical or medical condition might require emergency treatment; and

 - documents may be presented to state or federal agencies or courts with competent jurisdiction as required to document compliance with FMLA or during litigation.

 7. Health Insurance Continuation under FMLA

 An employee paying for group health insurance prior to the FMLA leave may continue to pay the same premium for the group health insurance during FMLA leave, even if the FMLA leave is without pay (LWOP).
-In a LWOP situation, the Division of Human Resources will notify the employee of premiums due for continued health insurance coverage.
+In a LWOP situation, Human Capital Services will notify the employee of premiums due for continued health insurance coverage.
 In some situations, the University may recover premiums paid on behalf of an employee on FMLA leave when the employee fails to return to work following FMLA leave.

 Employees on FMLA leave will be subject to any change in group health insurance plans or benefits that affect all employees.
 Employees on FMLA leave will be given notice of any opportunity to change plans or benefits that is available to all employees.

 Upon return from FMLA leave, an employee will be returned to the position held prior to the FMLA leave or to an equivalent job with equivalent pay, benefits, and other terms and conditions of employment.
 An employee's use of FMLA leave cannot result in the loss of any employment benefit that the employee earned or was entitled to prior to using FMLA leave, nor can FMLA leave taken be counted against the employee under a "no fault" attendance policy.
 Accrual of employee leave benefits will occur only in those pay periods during which the employee was on paid leave.